 Removal from the Virgin and other lender panels: Why they do it and how to get reinstated

-• Persistent delays in registering security on behalf of Virgin Delays or failure to register the Virgin charge may result in referral to external lawyers of Virgin to complete outstanding requirements.
+• Persistent delays in registering a charge on behalf of Virgin Delays or failure to register the Virgin charge may result in referral to external lawyers of Virgin to complete outstanding requirements.

-• What is the application process to revert back onto the Virgin conveyancing panel?
+• What is the application procedures to revert back onto the Virgin conveyancing panel?

-• Is there a cost to revert back onto the Virgin conveyancing panel?
+• Is there a charge to revert back onto the Virgin conveyancing panel?

 Top Tip: The best way to avoid the hassle of seeking Virgin panel reinstatement is to ensure that your firm is not removed off of the Virgin conveyancing panel in the first place.